adboy316/WebProjects/README.md

-# Project 2

-Web Programming with Python and JavaScript
+# Intergallactic Chat App

+A chat application built with Flask and Python.

+See it in action at https://flask-chat-app-316.herokuapp.com